JakobGM/astrality/docs/templating.rst

     home-directory = /home/{{ machine.user }}
     machine-name = {{ machine.hostname }}

 When Astrality :ref:`compiles your template <template_how_to_compile>` the result would be:

 .. code-block:: dosini

     font-type = 'FuraCode Nerd Font'
-    home-directory = /home/your_username
+    home-directory = /home/jakobgm
-    machine-name = your_hostname
+    machine-name = hyperion

 .. hint::
     You can create arbitrarily nested structures within context sections.
+For
-For instance:
+    instance:

     .. code-block:: yaml

-        context/cosmetics:
+        cosmetics:
             fonts:
                 1:
                     family: FuraCode